 Risk management has become a rapidly expanding endeavor for private, government and non-profit organizations alike.
 The Applied Risk Management Specialty Group seeks to meet the needs of risk managers, including those who may not consider themselves to be risk specialists, by advancing and promoting applied risk management concepts, terminology and frameworks.
-In so doing, we strive to make risk analysis tools developed in other SRA specialty groups more relevant and accessible to the non-specialist.
-A big priority for us is to promote the exchange of ideas, needs and knowledge between applied risk managers and risk specialist such as researchers, scholars, teachers, analysts, communicators and other applicable technical fields.
+In so doing, we strive to make risk analysis tools developed in other SRA specialty groups more relevant and accessible to all, including non-specialists.
+A big priority for us is to promote the exchange of ideas, needs and knowledge between applied risk managers and risk specialist such as researchers, scholars, teachers, analysts, communicators and other applicable technical and policy fields.

 The Decision Analysis and Risk Specialty Group (DARSG) provides leadership and plays an active role in advancing the use of decision analysis and risk assessment tools in policy and practice, and also facilitates knowledge development and idea exchange.
 The interdisciplinary nature of this specialty group implies close ties and joint activities with many other specialty groups.
 DARSG sponsors best student paper awards and SRA continuing education workshops, reviews relevant papers submitted for the annual meetings, and coordinates joint activities with other professional societies (INFORMS Decision Analysis Society, Military Application Society, SETAC, SOT).